 Karate Classes In Bankside

-Karate could be considered a weapon-less technique of self defence.
-It incorporates dynamic offensive and defensive techniques applying all parts of the body to their maximum advantage.
-It is an empty handed martial art that was intended to defend against armed adversaries.
+Karate may perhaps be described as a weapon-less method of self defence.
+It incorporates powerful offensive and defensive tactics using all parts of the body to their maximum advantage.
+It is an empty handed martial art which has been designed to fend off armed adversaries.